-The State of Florida has a 6.0% sales tax which the Town receives a portion.
+The State of Florida has a 6.0% sales tax which the Town receives a portion while Broward County has a 1% surtax of which all municipalities in Broward County are to receive .1%.
 In addition, the Town receives revenue sharing funds from the State for cigarette taxes, motor fuel, alcohol and beverage licenses, and mobile home licenses.
 Broward County assesses an additional 2 cents motor fuel tax which is shared with the local governments.